 1. Pick similarly toned furnishings.

-Working with greige isn't as easy as it might look on paper.
+Working with greige, or pewter, isn't as easy as it might look on paper.
 There's plenty that can go wrong with a neutral, considering everything from good lighting to the right accessories are a must.
 In this living room, Oslo Decor combined a viscose rug with earthy cushions and simple artwork, proving that by layering similar tones you can give your space a cohesive look while also allowing you to showcase your personality.

 Get the look: Benjamin Moore Revere Pewter

 2. Match your artwork.

 The deliciously neutral wall shade in this living room blends perfectly with a similarly hued piece of abstract artwork and a curved table lamp sitting on top of a rustic console, and complemented by a crosshatch rug.
 Two fluffy white poufs add a luxury boho touch, bringing the overall look straight into 2019.

 Get the look: Benjamin Moore Cape Hatteras Sand

 3. Pair with white for a coastal take.

 One of the many pros of a neutral living room color idea is the fact that it has the lightness of gray with the warmth of beige, so there's no chance of this shade looking cold.
 You can create a different ambience with greige depending on what you choose to pair it with.
 Keep it warm with more taupe and beige tones, or make it fresh with a chalky white like Shea from Studio McGee has done in this coastal living room.